The Best Duffel Bags for Travel

 Wheeled vs. Traditional Duffel Bag

-A more traditional bag is also much easier in difficult or exotic destinations.
-They’re clearly more suited for adventure travel as you can strap to just about anything, whether a rooftop, yak, snowmobile or jammed in the small luggage hold of a Cessna.
+A more traditional bag is much more manageable in challenging or exotic destinations.
+They’re more suited for adventure travel as you can strap them to just about anything, whether a rooftop, yak, snowmobile or jammed in the small luggage hold of a Cessna.

-They make for super safari bags as bush flights do not allow hard-sided luggage in the small luggage holds.
-A wheeled bag is a perfect fit for the average traveler, but those on an adventure should opt for a traditional duffel bag for travel.
+They make for super safari bags, as bush flights do not allow hard-sided luggage in small luggage holds.
+A wheeled bag is a perfect fit for the average traveler, but those on an adventure should opt for a traditional duffel bag.

 Plan For Your Trip